lausandt/OO-Python-notebooks/README.md

 Thanks to Luciano’s excellent work my own understanding of Python left the academical and moved to the practical.
 Where at my university circles Python is not highly regarded, I now do regard it highly, as flexible, fast to code, fast to a solution language.
 My only disappointment with the language is that it never will be a functional language, but no matter in these notebooks we discuss object-oriented programming specific to Python.

+The order in which these notebooks should be read is:
+-	Objects & Classes
+-	Inheritance
+-	Interfaces
+-	SOLID
+-	Design patterns
+-	A deep look at a Python object

 Finally, if you haphazardly stumble on the notebooks and you see mistakes, want to discuss points, please feel free to contact me on:

 laurens{dot}sandt{at}protonmail{dot}com